 tested with tools such as OpenSSL's s_client .
 For example, when running the

 server script at , testing the feature could be accomplished by:

 And then pressing 'R' and Enter, you should receive an error like this:

 If you don't, any feedback is much appreciated!

-#1 Updated by Martin Bosslet almost 3 years ago
+#1 Updated by Martin Bosslet about 3 years ago

 Updated in r35994.
 There is a generic renegotiation_cb attribute for SSLContext now instead of explicit configuration parameters.
 This reduces the code in ossl_ssl.c and gives users maximum flexibility on how they'd like to act upon renegotiation attempts.

 A simple "disable client renegotiation entirely" callback could be implemented as follows:

 ctx.renegotiation_cb = lambda do |ssl|

 num_handshakes += 1